jeremyfelt/Youtube-Favorite-Video-Posts/readme.txt

 1. An overview of the YouTube Favorite Video Posts settings screen.

 == Changelog ==
+= 0.3 =

+* Because of the default SimplePie cache, new items were only being pulled every 12 hours (at the least).
+Modified to make this feed fresh for every check.

 = 0.2 =

 * Video titles with double quotes were not saving correctly.
 Added appropriate escaping.